Football Official

 Has the win 10 rule ever been utilized in selection of playoff standings

-Asked by Greg over 10 years ago
+Asked by Greg about 11 years ago

 Sorry, but I don't know what you're writing about.
 Officials have nothing to do with standings and team selections, anyway.